ibexa/documentation-user/docs/personalization/recommendation_models.md

 Foresees user's purchase behavior and trends, and recommends items based on this behavior.
-The model analyzes trends within a configured time period (for example, thirty days) and predicts that a new item may have the same trend, and displays the predicted item in recommendations. uses time period and builds analysis on the trends that occured.
-Predicts which item will fit the given trend.
+The model analyzes trends within a configured time period (for example, thirty days) and predicts that a new item may have the same trend, and displays the predicted item in recommendations.
-Model

 ### Collaborative models

 These models are more complex and require combining data from different sources.